NewsMountains

 Posted

-After a tough ski season in Colorado, resorts are beginning to announce closing dates — with some coming early.
+After a tough ski season in Colorado, resorts have announced closing dates — with some coming early.

-Ski Cooper in Leadville, for example, said in its closing announcement that lift tickets, lessons and rentals purchased beyond its March 22 closing would be refunded.
+Ski Cooper in Leadville said in its closing announcement that lift tickets, lessons and rentals purchased beyond its March 22 closing would be refunded.
 The ski area called the decision to close "difficult," citing the recent heat wave and "an increasingly thin snow base."

 "This is not the outcome we had hoped for, and we know it’s disappointing," the announcement said.
 "Please know we did everything we could to extend the season and keep the mountain open for you."

-Here's when various ski resorts say they're closing as of March 24.
-Many of these are "targets," so some dates could still change.
+Here's when various ski resorts say they're closing.
+Many of these are "targets," so some dates could likely still move up.

 March 19